MorningLightMountain713/fluxwallet/docs/_static/manuals.command-line-wallet.rst

     Wallet Actions:
       --wallet-remove       Name or ID of wallet to remove, all keys and transactions will be deleted
-      --list-wallets, -l    List all known wallets in BitcoinLib database --wallet-info, -w     Show wallet information
+      --list-wallets, -l    List all known wallets in fluxwallet database --wallet-info, -w     Show wallet information
       --update-utxos, -x    Update unspent transaction outputs (UTXO's) for this wallet